flowan/vito-service-sabnzbd/README.md

-# Plugin template for VitoDeploy
+# SABnzbd plugin for VitoDeploy

-This is the basic skeleton of a VitoDeploy plugin that you can start with.
+This plugin will install SABnzbd as a service.

-## Documentation
+## Default settings

-You can find everything about Plugin development [here](https://vitodeploy.com/docs/plugins)
+- Port: `8080`

-## Discovery
+- Username: `vito`

-To make your plugin discoverable by the Vito app, add `vitodeploy-plugin` topic to your repository on GitHub.
+- Password: `vito`